-Andrew is mentioned quite often in the gospels, in a way that must have annoyed him: 'Peter, and his brother Andrew...'.
-Always 'and his brother Andrew' following the name of the more high profile Peter.
+Andrew is mentioned quite often in the gospels, but in a way that must have annoyed him: 'Peter, and his brother Andrew...'.
+Always 'and his brother Andrew' following the name of the more high-profile Peter.
 You wonder if it ever bothered Andrew, or if he was used to being the tag-along.

 The truth is that Andrew had quite a different personality to Peter.
 He was less impulsive, more approachable, a man who thought quite deeply.
 He had educated Greek friends who respected his opinion.
 Some of them asked to meet Jesus, and Andrew introduced them to Jesus and his ideas (see James Tissot's painting of the scene at right).
 He may have been something of a quiet intellectual among the group of people who formed Jesus' core supporters.

 His origins were humble.
 He was a fisherman who came from Bethsaida on the Lake of Galilee, but lived in nearby Capernaum.

 But the life of a fisherman does not seem to have satisfied him, for he was also a disciple of John the Baptist, the radical preacher in the desert, who told him about Jesus of Nazareth and called Jesus the 'Lamb of God'.

 Andrew was a man looking for something more than the steady life of a fisherman.

 St John the Baptist points out Jesus to Andrew, Ottavio Vannini